boostercloud/booster/docs/README.md

 - Reading entities within command handlers to apply domain-driven decisions
 - and much more...

-Continue reading to dig more, you've just scratched the surface of all the Booster capabilities!
+Continue reading to dig more; you've just scratched the surface of all the Booster capabilities!